3and4/Leither/doc/GongShi-en.md

 + Consensus
 Public business logic of a group.
 Consensus runs on all the nodes.

 ### III.
-Organization Functions
+Organizational Functions
 #### 3.1 Create Organization
 Any user can create an organization.
-In the beginning, Leither creates a pair of encryption keys for the organization.
-Default public key ID is the organization ID.
-Creator is a organization member and supervisor by default.
+First, system creates a pair of encryption keys for the organization.
+The public key ID is the default organization ID.
+Founder is automatically a member and supervisor by default.
 Organization has the same authorization scheme as MiMei.
-User identity in a group includes supervisor, member and guest.
+User identity includes supervisor, member and guest.

-Organization runs on the node where it is created.
-Distributed organization also starts to work on its creation node.
+Organization runs on the node of it creation.
+Distributed organization also starts to work on the first node where it is created.
 The default network structure is DHT network which stores public information of the organization.

 Public information of the organization can be inquired through DHT network.
 Information of member's node can be searched through routing service.
 Members can send P2P message.
 Group chatting data belongs to public and saved on DHT network.
 #### 3.2 Join Organization